Finding The Piano's Place in Celtic Music

 The Piano's Role in Scottish Music

-In Scottish music, the piano traditionally played a crucial role.
-As a strong accompaniment to the fiddle, it introduced a fresh dynamic to Scottish sessions.
-The combination of instruments became popular in homes and social settings, shaping the musical identity of the Scottish scene.
+In Scottish music, the piano in the past played a big part.
+As a strong backup to the fiddle, it brought a new feeling to Scottish sessions.
+The mix of instruments became liked in homes and group settings, shaping the musical identity of the Scottish scene.

-Despite its early dominance, the piano saw a shift in preference over time.
-The advent of more portable instruments, specifically the guitar, began to play a larger part in the music of Scotland.
-The guitar, being easy to transport and versatile, gradually replaced the piano in many instances, affecting the piano’s role in traditional Scottish folk music.
+Though it was on top at first, the piano saw a change in favor over time.
+The coming of more portable instruments, mainly the guitar, started to play a bigger part in the music of Scotland.
+The guitar, being easy to move and use, slowly took the piano's place in many cases, touching the piano's part in traditional Scottish folk music.

 The partnership of the piano and the fiddle in Celtic music.